310mc/https-310mc.github.io-tl/source/_posts/motor_show/prologue.md

 You were still able to turn things to your favor with a counterattack, even after being struck so many times.
 You’re a splendid martial artist, Taishou.

-Hehe, the other club members could tell something was wrong, so they came over to stop us… But it makes me wonder: if we had kept going, who would’ve won that fight?
+Heheh, the other club members could tell something was wrong, so they came over to stop us… But it makes me wonder: if we had kept going, who would’ve won that fight?

 As you’re the more experienced one between us, maybe the judge’s fan would have been raised to your victory?[^2]
 {% endbubble %}